HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

 ![Dual‐branch neural network architecture for MOC reconstruction](images/DBNN.png)

-*We developed a dual‐branch neural network that uses satellite‐measurable quantities—such as ocean bottom pressure, sea surface height, and wind stress—to reconstruct the oceanic meridional overturning circulation (MOC) ([Wei et al. 2024](https://doi.org/10.22541/essoar.173557395.51571776/v1)).*
+*We developed a dual‐branch neural network that uses satellite‐measurable quantities (such as ocean bottom pressure, sea surface height, and wind stress) to reconstruct the  meridional overturning circulation (MOC) in both the Atlantic Ocean and the Southern Ocean ([Wei et al. 2024](https://doi.org/10.22541/essoar.173557395.51571776/v1)).*

 <br />
 <video width="700" controls>